mattriley/node-module-composer/README-TEMPLATE.md

 Many applications revolve around a number of rather large, overwhelming files containing many functions.
 This can happen organically through the pressure of delivery and sometimes by design driven by the ideas of cohesion and ecapsulation, amongst others.
 While breaking these large files down into smaller ones would seem to be the logical solution, the thought of managing a great number of small files can also seem overwhelming.

-Module Composer makes the idea of file-per-function easy when used in conjunction with barrel rollups.
-In JavaScript, a barrel rollup is typically implemented as an `index.js` file that exports every other file in the same directory - an approach most JavaScript developers would already be familiar with.
+Module Composer makes the idea of file-per-function easy when used in conjunction with *barrel rollups*.
+In JavaScript, a barrel rollup is typically implemented as an `index.js` file that exports every other file (and perhaps sub-directory) in the same directory - an approach most JavaScript developers would already be familiar with.

-Module hierarchies can be easily represented on the file system:

-The following example demonstrates how modules with file-per-function might be represented on the file system:
+Example of file-per-function on the file system:

 ```
 src